-Grandson of Ferdinand Porsche, creator of the eponymous brand, cousin of Wolfgang Porsche with whom he would fight all his life, Ferdinand Piëch died last Sunday at the age of 82, suddenly according to the statement made public by his wife, Ursula Piëch.
+Grandson of Ferdinand Porsche, creator of the eponymous brand, cousin of Wolfgang Porsche with whom he fought all his life, Ferdinand Piëch passed away on Sunday 25 August 2019, just one year ago, at the age of 82.

 Born in Vienna in 1937 when Ferdinand Porsche’s project for the “Volkswagen” took root, Ferdinand Piëch will forever remain the emblematic boss who gave an extraordinary dimension to the Volkswagen group, which he led before handing over its management in 2002.
 He remained on the supervisory board until 2015 and left his “child” in spite of himself, just before the dieselgate crisis.
 A chance, despite everything ?